rmoglen/rmoglen.github.io/_pages/about.md

   - /about.html
 ---

 Hello world!
-I am a fourth-year Ph.D. candidate studying operations research in the Operations Research and Industrial Engineering Program (ORIE) at the University of Texas at Austin.
+I am a fourth-year Ph.D. candidate in the Operations Research and Industrial Engineering Program (ORIE) at the University of Texas at Austin.
 My current work explores the food-energy-water nexus through the lens of disaster resilience and planning.
 My advisor is Prof. Benjamin Leibowicz.

-I earned my M.S. in operations research from the University of Maryland.
-My M.S. advisor was Dr. Steven Gabriel.
+I earned my M.S. in operations research from the University of Maryland, College Park.
+My advisor was Prof. Steven Gabriel.
 Our team, in collaboration with our corporate partner Whisker Labs, aimed to bring optimal demand-side management to the residential sector with the aid of IoT devices.

 In my spare time, I enjoy hiking, climbing, and cooking.